mlhzahedi/Databadse-2-Lab/README.md

 # Databadse-2-Lab
-About This repository contains all the weekly exercises and projects related to the Database Lab with SQLServer course.
+This repository contains all the weekly exercises and projects related to the Database Lab with SQLServer course.
 Here, students can share their code, review it, and get feedback from each other to accelerate their learning process and improve their programming skills.